Skip to main content

 Construction generates approximately 30% of global waste.
 Modular methods address this through precision manufacturing and controlled conditions.

 Factory conditions eliminate the largest waste sources: weather damage to materials, theft, over-ordering for site conditions, and cutting inefficiencies.
 Materials arrive at controlled delivery bays and move to workstations only when needed.
-Academic studies confirm 52-83% waste reduction across projects.
+Academic studies confirm roughly 80% waste reduction across projects.

 Modular wins comprehensively.
 50%+ waste reduction, lower embodied carbon, and genuine circular economy potential through Design for Disassembly.
 Traditional construction cannot match these outcomes.